Latur district: Economy

-Latur became one of the important trading hub during the time of Nizams of Hyderabad.
-It is an industrial center as well as agriculture-based economy.
+Latur became an important trading hub during the time of Nizams of Hyderabad.
+It is an industrial center as well as an agriculture-based district.
 Latur has become the rising Industrial Hub Of Marathwada.

-Latur is known all over India for the quality and quantity of pulses that it produces especially Pigeon pea.
-Latur is also a major trading center for Urad, Moong and Channa along with Toor.
-Also it is known for trading in Oil Seeds mainly Sun-flower and Soya Bean, kardi (safflower), nutcrackers, locks, brassware, milk powder, ginning and pressing.
-It is also home to several sugar mills like Manjra, Rena, Vikas, Jagruti etc.
+Latur is known for it's production of various pulses such as Pigeon pea.
+It is also a major trading center for Urad, Moong and Channa along with Toor.
+It is also known for trading in oil seeds, including sunflower, soya bean, and kardi (safflower).

+It is also home to several sugar mills such as Manjra Sugar Industries Private Limited and Vikas Sahakari Sakhar Karkhana Ltd.

-GDVA Per Capita (At Current Price) of Latur district was ₹1,34,634 in 2019–2020.
-This records an increase from the previous number of ₹1,23,044.
+The GDVA Per Capita (At Current Price) of Latur district was ₹1,34,634 in 2019–2020.
+This is an increase from the previous number of ₹1,23,044.

 Transport

 Air

-Latur Airport is located between Akharwai and Harangul Bk., northwest of Latur city.
-The Airport was constructed in 1991 by Public Works Department (PWD) and then handed over to MIDC.
-It was upgraded at a cost of nearly Rs.140 million and is being operated on a 99-year lease by Reliance Airport Developers (RADPL).
-There is no scheduled air service currently from latur airport although the airport sees 14 to 16 aircraft movements a month.
+Latur Airport is located between Akharwai and Harangul Bk., northwest of Latur City.
+The airport was constructed in 1991 by Public Works Department (PWD) and then handed over to MIDC.
+It was upgraded at a cost of nearly ₹140 million and is being operated on a 99-year lease by Reliance Airport Developers (RADPL).
+There is no scheduled air service currently from Latur Airport, although the airport sees 14 to 16 aircraft movements a month.